jrandj/redhat/README.md

     | AutoFS               | Network | An NFS file system set to mount and unmount automatically on a remote system.                                                                                                                                                                                                                                                                                                                                                                                                                                   |
     | CIFS                 | Network | Common Internet File System (a.k.a Samba).
 A directory or file system shared over the network for access by Windows and other Linux systems.                                                                                                                                                                                                                                                                                                                                                                    |

-    * The *mount* command is used to attach a file system to a desired point in the directory heirarchy to make it accessible to users and applications.
-This point is referred to as the *mount point*, which is essentially an empty directory created soley for this point.
-The *mount* command requires the absolute pathname (or its UUID or label) to the block device containing the file system, and a mount point name in order to attach it to the directory tree.
+    * The *mount* command is used to attach a file system to a desired point in the directory hierarchy to make it accessible to users and applications.
+This point is referred to as the *mount point*, which is essentially an empty directory created solely for this point.
+The *mount* command requires the absolute pathname (or its UUID or label) to the block device containing the file system, and a mount point name to attach it to the directory tree.
 The *mount* command adds an entry to the `/proc/mounts` file and instructs the kernel to add the entry to the `/proc/mounts` file as well after a file system has been successfully mounted.

-    * The opposite of the *mount* command is *unmount*, whihc is used to detach a file system from the directory hierarchy and make it inaccessible to users and applications.
+    * The opposite of the *mount* command is *unmount*, which is used to detach a file system from the directory hierarchy and make it inaccessible to users and applications.

     * To create a vfat file system:
         ```shell